 - Accommodations and Cost: There are thousands of campsites, huts, cabins, and other rustic accommodations along the Appalachian Trail’s length.
 In national and state forests, which encompass much of the trail’s length, campsites generally cost between $5 and $30 per site, per night, depending on location and season.
 National park campsites, including Shenandoah, can cost between $10 and $50 per site, per night.
 For more upscale accommodations, the eight AMC White Mountain Huts span the Presidential segment and boast dinner and breakfast prepared by onsite staff during the summer, as well as running water, gas heat, cooking facilities, composting toilets, and real beds (with comfortable bedding).
 But you have to pay handsomely for these amenities, as AMC huts can cost more than $100 per person, per night during the summer, though rates may be cheaper if you’re an AMC member.

 - Pickup and Transportation Considerations: Though much of the Appalachian Trail is fairly close to populated areas, good cellular service isn’t guaranteed.
-If possible, arrange transportation ahead of time to and from your desired trailhead using the Appalachian Trail Hiker shuttle finder (costs vary depending on provider).
-It’s one of the most comprehensive hiker shuttle systems in the country, serving most trailheads with road access.
+If possible, arrange transportation ahead of time to and from your desired trailhead.
+Check the Appalachian Trail transportation options page for details and costs.
+Most road-accessible trailheads have shuttle service.
 In the Presidential section, the Mount Washington Auto Road Hiker Shuttle ($30 per adult, one way) runs scheduled service between Mount Washington’s summit and the Pinkham Notch trailhead.
-WhiteBlaze, possibly a cheaper option (some drivers just ask for gas money), serves the entire AT corridor.
+WhiteBlaze, a hiker forum that (among other things) connects hikers with drivers willing to provide their services at low cost (some drivers just ask for gas money), serves the entire AT corridor.

 2. Ouachita Trail, Arkansas and Oklahoma